Katended/dancing-africa/README.md

 - **How soon are new features coming out?**

-  - We currently do not have scheduled release timw
+  - We currently do not have scheduled release time

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## ⭐️ Acknowledgements <a name="acknowledgements"></a>

+Shouts out to [Cindy Shin](https://www.behance.net/adagio07) a proffesional graphic designer for the original design

 ## 📝 License <a name="license"></a>

-This project is [MIT](./LICENSE) licensed.
+This project is [MIT](https://opensource.org/license/mit/) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>